Seasonality

 In seasonal patterns, certain factors influence the occurrence of predictable patterns, such as weather conditions, holidays, or natural cycles.
 These factors can result in recurring patterns of behavior or demand, leading to fluctuations in data or activity over time.

-For example, retail sales often experience spikes during holiday seasons.
+For example, retail and fashion sales often experience spikes during holiday seasons.
 Christmas, New Year, Black Friday, and other festivities can lead to increased consumer spending, travel, and specific purchasing patterns.

 FAQ